 John W. Graham Fellowship

 The John W. Graham Fellowship was established by Edward S. Rogers in honour of John W. Graham, Q.C., Class of 1936, noted for his distinguished contributions to the development of broadcasting in Canada.
 The fellowship will be awarded annually to an outstanding student in the Graduate Program in Law who is undertaking research in the field of administrative law with preference given to students who focused any area of regulatory law that relates to communications for example telecommunications, media, privacy or digital governance.

 Joyce and Fred Zemans Scholarship

 The Joyce and Fred Zemans Scholarship at York University will be awarded to one graduate student from each of the following programs: 1.
 The Graduate Program in Art History, with preference given to students in Canadian Art and/or Curatorial Studies; 2.
 The Schulich School of Business’ MBA program, with preference given to students specializing in Arts and Media Administration; AND 3.
-The Osgoode Hall Law School’s Graduate Program in Law, with preference given to students whose research focuses on Alternative Dispute Resolution or Access.
+The Osgoode Hall Law School’s Graduate Program in Law, with preference given to students whose research focuses on Alternative Dispute Resolution or Access to Justice.